wpwupingwp/OGU/README.md

     The step length for sliding-window scan.
 The default *value* is 50.
-If the input data is too big, extreamly small *value* (such as 1 or 2) may cause too much time, especially when the "-f" option were not used at the same time.
+If the input data is too big, extreamly small *value* (such as 1 or 2) may cause too much time, especially when the "-fast" option were not used.
 ## Primer Design
 * -a value